History of the Jews in England (1066–1290): Increasing persecution, 13th century

 The value of the Jewish community to the royal treasury had become considerably lessened during the 13th century through two circumstances: the king's income from other sources had continually increased, and the contributions of the Jews had decreased both absolutely and relatively.
 Besides this, the king had found other sources from which to obtain loans.
 Italian merchants, "pope's usurers" as they were called, supplied him with money, at times on the security of the Jewry.
 By the contraction of the area in which Jews were permitted to exercise their money-lending activity their means of profit were lessened, while the king by his continuous exactions prevented the automatic growth of interest.

-By the middle of the 13th century the Jews of England, like those of the Continent, had become chattels of the king.
+By the middle of the 13th century, the Jews of England, like those of the Continent, had become chattels of the king.
 There appeared to be no limit to the exactions he could impose upon them, though it was obviously against his own interest to deprive them entirely of capital, without which they could not gain for him interest.
-The great financial pressure Henry placed on the Jews caused them to force repayment of loans, fuelling anti-Jewish resentment.
+The great financial pressure Henry placed on the Jews caused them to force repayment of loans to the sale of bonds, fueling anti-Jewish resentment.
+Taxation of 20,000 marks in 1241, £40,000 in 1244, £50,000 twice in 1250, meant that taxation in 1240–1255 amounted to triple the taxation raised in 1221–1239.
+Bonds were seized for a fraction of their value when cash payments could not be met, resulting in land wealth being transferred to courtiers.
 Jewish bonds were purchased and used by richer Barons and members of Henry III's royal circle as a means to acquire lands of lesser landholders, through payment defaults.
+Licoricia of Winchester is an example of a Jew who was forced to contribute £2,500, towards the construction of the Edward the Confessor shrine in Westminster Abbey, in addition to 5,000 marks taken from the estate of her husband David of Oxford on his death in 1244.

 Henry had built the Domus Conversorum in London in 1232 to help convert Jews to Christianity, and efforts intensified after 1239.
-As many as 10 percent of the Jews in England had been converted by the late 1250s in large part due to their deteriorating economic conditions.
+As many as 10 per cent of the Jews in England had been converted by the late 1250s in large part due to their deteriorating economic conditions.